freme-project/freme-project.github.io/knowledge-base/freme-for-sysadmins/use-freme-docker.md

 docker-compose stop
 ```

-## Useful docker commands
+This section provides useful commands.
+It is not necessary to execute these commands during the installation.

-Update an image.
+### Update an image

 This is important when the image for e.g. freme-broker has changed and you want to use the latest version of the image.

 ```
 docker-compose stop freme-broker
 docker-compose up -d --no-deps freme-broker
 ```

-Restart a specific service
+### Restart a specific service

 ```
 docker-compose stop freme-broker